LeoGanz/OMM-Memegenerator/server/README.md

 given from the retrieve route above under the query-parameter "memeId".
 Then you need to give an array under the parameter "memes".
 Every element out of the array is a meme being created.
-This element has to have the same structure: It is a class with the "name" as the name of the meme; the "desc", the discription of the meme; the "texts" an array of String-texts being placed on the meme; the "xCoordinates" mapping to the texts and describing the xCoordinates of the texts; same for "yCoordinates", "fontSizes" and "colors".
+This element has to have the same structure: It is a class with the "name" as the name of the meme; the "desc", the description of the meme; the "texts" an array of String-texts being placed on the meme; the "xCoordinates" mapping to the texts and describing the xCoordinates of the texts; same for "yCoordinates", "fontSizes" and "colors".
 These arrays have to have the same length and "texts" and "colors" need to be Strings (colors need to be supported by